 Analysis results were sent from the University of Washington Marine Chemistry Laboratory in Excel format.
 Files consisted of sampling station ID, date, replicate number, and parameter values expressed in unit concentrations.
 Most of the results are reported from the University of Washington (UW) Marine Chemistry Laboratory in µmol and must be converted to mg/L prior to CDMO database integration (see conversion table in Section 11).
 Data are double-checked to insure correct data transfer.

 Files received from UW Marine Chemistry Laboratory do not contain data with specified numbers of significant figures.
 Rather, data values contain more decimal places than can be accurately measured (often >10), but the file format is altered to show only two decimals, which is the correct data accuracy according to the lab manager.
 When the data reported in µmol are converted to mg/L, the number of decimal places that can be used changes.
-We reported our data with the number of decimal places that conserves the appropriate number of significant figures, i.e., four decimal places for all nutrients.
+We reported our data with the number of decimal places that conserves the appropriate number of significant figures, i.e., four decimal places for most nutrients except Silicate (SiO4), which is reported with three decimal places.
 Data that does not require unit conversion (CHLA, PHEA) are reported to two decimals.
 The UW laboratory manager concurs that this conserves the proper number of significant figures in each case.

-Adam DeMarzo entered and double-checked 20107 sampling dates, locations, times, field parameters, and replicates from the original field data sheets.
+Alicia Helms entered and Adam DeMarzo double-checked 2016 sampling dates, locations, times, field parameters, and replicates from the original field data sheets.

 Parameter titles and variable names by data category